Argon2002/amaj/README.md

 # amaj
-This is a new project for apply center in Iran and bringing dollar income
+This is a new project for apply center in Iran and bringing dollar income under all TeleeWork circumstances